madeesha/bua/README.md

 ## Running

+### Manually executing the run

+If the last run needs to be repeated in a new RDS instance then use the gitlab task ```rerun``` to achieve this.

+If particular steps need to be run with the current RDS instance then use the relevant gitlab task.

 ### Deleting the RDS instance

 The best way to delete an RDS instance from a prior run is to delete the cloudformation stack that created it.